ElliotKillick/windows-vs-linux-loader-architecture/README.md

     - [Microsoft documentation](https://learn.microsoft.com/en-us/cpp/build/reference/linker-support-for-delay-loaded-dlls): "A DLL project that delays the loading of one or more DLLs itself shouldn't call a delay-loaded entry point in `DllMain`."
   - Linux: ✔️
     - Both dynamic loading (`dlopen`) and dynamic linking (at load time) tests were done in the most equivalent way
-  - As mentioned in the [Lazy Loading and Lazy Binding OS Comparison](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#lazy-loading-and-lazy-binding-os-comparison) section, Linux doesn't natively support lazy loading
+  - As mentioned in the [Lazy Loading and Lazy Linking OS Comparison](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#lazy-loading-and-lazy-linking-os-comparison) section, Linux doesn't natively support lazy loading
     - However, effectively accomplishing lazy loading through various techniques comes down to recursive loading, which is already known to work
-    - What I tested in this experiment is that [lazy binding](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture/tree/main/lazy-bind) works under `_dl_load_lock`
+    - What I tested in this experiment is that [lazy linking](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture/tree/main/lazy-bind) works under `_dl_load_lock`
     - Regardless, the GNU loader is immune to lazy loading deadlocks, so it gets a pass
 - Spawning a thread and then waiting for its creation/termination from a global constructor
   - Windows: ✘ (deadlock)